Stranger in Moscow: Music

-Writing and recording
+Writing

-The song was written in September 1993, while on the Dangerous World Tour stop in Moscow.
+"Stranger in Moscow" was written in September 1993 in Moscow, during the Dangerous World Tour.
 It is based on the credits theme of the 1994 video game Sonic the Hedgehog 3, for which Jackson and his tour keyboardist Brad Buxer were hired to compose.
-According to Buxer, Jackson called him to his hotel room in Moscow during the Dangerous World Tour.
-Thinking he wanted to hear his new game cues, Buxer played several songs on the piano in the room, including the Sonic the Hedgehog 3 credits theme cue.
-Buxer and Jackson worked together on developing the chords and changes for the rest of the song over an hour and a half.
-Conflicting accounts state that Jackson either dropped out of the Sonic the Hedgehog 3 project following the sexual abuse allegations around this time or chose to be uncredited in-game because of his dissatisfaction with the limitations of the Sega Genesis sound chip.
+According to Buxer, Jackson called him to his hotel room in Moscow.
+Thinking he wanted to hear his new game cues, Buxer played several songs on the piano in the room, including the Sonic the Hedgehog 3 credits theme.
+He and Jackson developed the rest of the song over an hour and a half.
+Conflicting accounts state that Jackson either left the Sonic the Hedgehog 3 project following the sexual abuse allegations around this time or went uncredited because of his dissatisfaction with the limitations of the Sega Genesis sound chip.

+Recording

-Originally, HIStory was planned as a greatest hits album, with a few new tracks.
-However, Jackson and his collaborators were so pleased with the result of "Stranger in Moscow" that they decided to give HIStory a full studio album as the second disc.
+"Stranger in Moscow" was recorded for inclusion on the double album HIStory: Past, Present and Future, Book I, released in 1995.
+Sessions took place at the Hit Factory and Sony Music Studios in New York City in early 1994.
+Originally, HIStory was envisioned as a greatest hits album with only a handful of new tracks.
+However, Jackson and his collaborators were so pleased with the result of the sessions that they decided to give HIStory a full studio album treatment, resulting in a second disc featuring fourteen new tracks.